datastax/cql-proxy/README.md

   --astra-token <astra-token> --astra-database-id <astra-datbase-id>
 ```

-The proxy also support using the Astra Secure Connect Bundle, but it requires mounting the bundle to a volume in the container.
+The proxy also supports using the Astra Secure Connect Bundle, but requires mounting the bundle to a volume in the container.

 ```sh